LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 which interfaces to the PETSc SNES nonlinear solver API.

 Added new Fortran 2003 interfaces for most SUNNONLINEARSOLVER modules.
-See the :numref:`Usage.Fortran.Modules` section for more details.
+See the :numref:`SUNDIALS.Fortran` section for more details.

 **ARKODE changes**

-The MRIStep module has been updated to support explicit, implicit, or IMEX methods as the fast integrator using the ARKStep module.
+The MRIStep module has been updated to support explicit, implicit, or ImEx methods as the fast integrator using the ARKStep module.
 As a result some function signatures have been changed including :c:func:`MRIStepCreate` which now takes an ARKStep memory structure for the fast integration as an input.